tanngnle/Sales_Insights_MySQL_Tableau/README.md

 **Tool to be used:** 1.
 MySQL Workbench   2.
 Tableau

 **Skills needed to complete the job:** 1.
 Data Extraction(ETL)   2.
 Data cleaning   3.
 SQL query language   4.
 Data visualization
+Here are the queries that I wrote to validate my Dashboard: https://github.com/tanngnle/Sales_Insights_with_Tableau_and_MySQL/blob/main/Sales_insights_MySQL_queries.sql

 **Final output:**